0100101101011010/food/foodventures/_posts/2019-06-02-what-i-ate-busy-but-healthy.md

 For the boyfriend's dinner, I was fortunate to stumble on a recipe for [American-style goulash](https://old.reddit.com/r/instantpot/comments/bamwad/tried_the_american_goulash_recipe_from_here_soo/).
 I'd been looking for a recipe to use the ground pork/beef blend I'd bought a few days ago, so this was perfect.

-It was a super quick one-pot recipe in the Instant Pot, and made about four servings, so it was truly such a time-saver!
+It was a super quick one-pot recipe in the Instant Pot, and made about four servings—such a time-saver!
 Kevin liked it but he thought the pasta was a bit small for his taste.
 I'm going to try bigger macaroni, or maybe penne, next time.

 ## Sunday: